Blog

 CLABSI, or central line-associated bloodstream infection, is when harmful pathogens like bacteria enter the patient’s bloodstream through a central line or catheter.

-While this TPN complication can be a potentially life-threatening infection, you can easily prevent CLABSI with TPN.
+While this TPN complication can be a potentially life-threatening infection, following proper guidelines and central line maintenance techniques will minimize the risk for CLABSI and other infections.

 Risk Factors for CLABSI in Patients Receiving TPN